 Copyright © Language Bridge Technology, 2017

 Language Bridge Technology is integrated with the digital learners’ tablets, smartphones and social media programs that every learner uses many hours a day.
-It is also associated with an Active Learning of English skills which are more efficient than Passive Learning or memorization of information about the language.
+Active Learning of English skills is more efficient than Passive Learning or memorization of information about the language.

 Digital Learners require a student-centered approach and integrated learning, in which the teacher plays the role of a coach, guide, or facilitator.
 Training of language skills is in sharp divergence from teaching a foreign language as information to be remembered.
 Ricardo Simmler describes the need for this transition very well: “The role of the teacher needs to be based on supporting learning, not forcing learning.
 Teachers inspire and we need passionate people in that role who can organize learning.
 No more teaching – please!”